-The Culture Days webinar series provides insights, skill development and knowledge aimed to help strengthen your public engagement practices.
-Join guest experts in the field from across the country addressing current best practices and practical new ideas.
-Each webinar includes short engaging presentations, features a question and answer period, and provides downloadable resources—all free of charge.
-Here you can register here for upcoming live webinars or watch past recordings.
+The Culture Days Webinar Series provides insight, skill development, and knowledge aimed to help strengthen your public engagement practices.
+Join guest experts in the field from across the country (and beyond!) addressing current best practice and new ideas.
+Each webinar includes short engaging presentations, a Q&A period, and provides downloadable resources—all free of charge.
+Here you can register for upcoming webinars or watch past recordings.
 Jump to:

 - Art Education in the Digital Sphere